 Total Loose Ends Tied: 2

 A week later I was on my way to Kenmore Square in Boston to see the old buildings that were Grahm Jr. College in the 1960s.
 Andy Kaufman attended.
 I like him.
 Thank you veddy much.
 I was riding a Hubway bike in the rain toward Kenmore.
 It may as well have been Fischer Price with the way it handled.
 I saw an Apple on the ground – an iPhone.
 Quickly put it in my pocket and brought it in from the rain.

 I emailed her.
 Hi, I found your phone out in the rain so I decided to take it in and give it shelter at the Barnes & Noble in Kenmore Square.
 They’ll have it at the counter.
 Don’t worry, it’s still seems to be working!

 She replied later on.
-Mathew.
+Will.
 MANY THANKS!
 I’ve just picked up my phone & couldn’t be more grateful.
 She spelled my named wrong.
-It’s two t’s.
+It’s one “l”.
 But she seemed happy.
 I mean caps and an exclamation point.
 Takes a lot to get there nowadays.
 And she was a Kaufman – an unexpected extra?
 Fate?
 Probably nothing… My finger did spark the first time I touched Kaufman’s dorm building. +1

 Loose Ends Tied Up: 3

 I left the library and took a call.
 My phone is much shittier, even shittier than the iPhone 3 she had.
 But of course, neither is actually shitty at all.
 A beggar with a cup 30 feet away in front of the McDonalds wanted a smoke.
 We negotiated the entire deal, the asking, the agreement, the “you got a light,” and the the thanking, with hand gestures alone as a I continued to talk on the phone.
 I liked that.
 As he lit up, so did he. +1